kevinhenryburke/scalegitbook/process/StubEnvironmentMaintenance.md

 ## Stub and Environment Maintenance - Who Does What and When

-Before we start to look at the stub patterns, a quick word on who maintains them across environments in each use case.
+When we look at *Developer Stubs* and *Environment Settings*, we will need some rules as to who maintains them across environments in each use case.
 We note that the last use case differs from the others in that handling environmental differences is the responsibility of an environments team rather than a development team.
 We cover therefore cover this pattern when we discuss [Environment Management](./Environments.md)

 The following table summarizes pattern maintenance.